George Marks, 1st Baron Marks: Business career

-Noted by many as a disciple of Brunel, he joined Sir Richard Tangye's company, whose works were closely associated with funicular lifts.
+Described in a contemporary source as a disciple of Brunel, he joined Sir Richard Tangye's company, whose works were closely associated with funicular lifts.
 Marks was appointed head of the lift department, in which role he was in charge of the installation of the Saltburn Cliff Lift.
 1880, he set up a private practice in Birmingham and married Margaret Maynard; they never had any children.
 In 1887 he formed a partnership with Dugald Clerk, forming the international intellectual property firm Marks & Clerk, which now operates in 18 countries worldwide.
 The firm became big enough to move its headquarters to London in 1893, with branches in Birmingham and Manchester.
 Developing a number of cliff railways and steep-incline tramcar systems, including the Matlock Cable Tramway in 1893, the Swansea Constitution Hill Incline Railway in 1896–8, commissions included the design of the new Gothic pavilion at the Royal Pier and the Cambrian Hotel (later the United Theological College), both in Aberystwyth.
 He was also responsible for the Bridgnorth Castle Hill Railway in Shropshire, begun in 1891.
 The company, which still operates the railway today, was founded by Marks, who became its first managing director from 1891 until 1901.
 He was also the founder of the patent attorneys Marks & Clerk, who continue to trade.

 Marks continued his engineering practice alongside his patent interests.
 This included a partnership from 1890 with Sir George Newnes, which also concentrated on cliff railways, including an early stage development of Babbacombe Cliff Railway.
 In 1911 he set up an office in New York in conjunction with Thomas Edison.

 Marks was a member of the Institution of Mechanical Engineers and an Associate Member of the Institution of Civil Engineers.